Yankees vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Miami Marlins and Jorge Soler will take on the New York Yankees and Aaron Judge on Friday at 6:40 PM ET, in the first of a three-game series at LoanDepot park.
+The Miami Marlins and Jorge Soler will square off against the New York Yankees and Giancarlo Stanton on Saturday at 4:10 PM ET, at LoanDepot park.

-The Yankees are listed as +120 moneyline underdogs in this matchup against the Marlins (-145).
-The over/under for the contest has been listed at 8.5 runs.
+The favored Marlins have -175 moneyline odds against the underdog Yankees, who are listed at +145.
+The over/under is 7.5 runs for this contest (with -115 odds to hit the over and -105 odds on the under).

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.